satgo1546/lume.land/plugins/katex.md

 ```
 </pre></code>

-Or addign the `language-math` directly to the html element containing the code:
+Or adding the `language-math` directly to the HTML element containing the code:

 ```html
 <p class="language-math">